carteakey/carteakey.dev/src/about/about.md

 I like to write about linux, data science, and other things I find interesting, on this blog.

 Gaming is one of the many ways I like to spend my free time.
-I am a huge Soulsborne fan, and love reading about intricate lore and mythical stuff (looking at you, Bloodborne)
+I am a huge Soulsborne fan, and love reading about intricate lore and mythical stuff (looking at you, Bloodborne).

 ### So, Yeah… That’s Me!